macroing/Art4J/README.md

 =====
 Img4J is an image processing library for Java.

+This project will supersede the old [Image4J](https://github.com/macroing/Image4J) project and the Image API in the [Dayflower](https://github.com/macroing/Dayflower) project.

 Getting Started
 ---------------
 To clone this repository and build the project using Apache Ant, you can type the following in Git Bash.